Emerald Downs: Washington Racing Hall of Fame

 The Washington Horse Racing Hall of Fame is housed on the track level of the grandstand.
 Inductees are recognized for their accomplishments in five main categories: jockeys, trainers, horses, breeders, or lifetime achievement.
 The inductees for each class, year, of inductees are determined by a combination of the media, Emerald Downs, the Washington Thoroughbred Breeders and Owners Association, and the National Horsemen's Benevolent and Protective Association.
 Emerald Downs shares videos highlighting various hall of fame inductees and their induction ceremony on its YouTube channel.

 A number of individuals inducted into this hall of fame have also been recognized at the Washington state level for sports excellence and are inductees in the State of Washington Sports Hall of Fame as well.
 These individuals include Basil James, Joe Gottstein, Russell Baze, and Albert Johnson.

 Racing

 Emerald Downs hosts live Thoroughbred racing during the spring and summer.
-The 2022 racing season began on Sunday, May 15 and will conclude on Sunday, September 18.
-Races are run Friday through Sunday the majority of the season.
-The track conducts several large ungraded stakes (i.e. the Auburn Handicap) and many overnight handicaps and stakes.
+The 2025 racing season will start in late April or early May and will conclude in September.
+Races are run Friday through Sunday during the summer months.
+The tracks biggest race is the Longacres Mile.
 There are an average of 7-8 races on weeknights, and 10 races per race weekend.
 In addition to live racing, the track offers simulcast wagering and a card room casino year round.

 The first Quarter Horse race in track history was held in 2010.
 In 2011, Emerald Downs added a major Quarter Horse stakes, the $60,000 Bank of America Emerald Championship Challenge Stakes run on Labor Day weekend.

-Emerald Downs also hosted Indian Relay Racing in 2015 and the popular feature returned June 8–10, 2018.

-Graded events

-The following Graded events were held at Emerald Downs in 2019.